✈️ Visitor Compost Drop-Off: Be a Hero (Not a Tourist Zero)

 2️⃣ TRANSPORT WITHOUT THE TRAUMA:

-Toss your stash in a cooler, tote, or cardboard box (keep that rental car smelling like paradise).
+Toss your stash in a cooler, tote, or cardboard box (keep that rental car smelling like nice).

 3️⃣ DROP-OFF LIKE A BOSS:

-At our sites, dump your scraps DIRECTLY into our buckets (yes, we provide those—just for final collection!).
+At our sites, use one of our Biobag liners and dump your scraps DIRECTLY into our buckets.

 Seal the lid like your protecting the last malasada! 🍩